 Wow, huh?
 What a realistic impression a person from a different century would have.
 I forget how very comfortable existence is today.
 That one scene brought it back.
 For Dracula, not only the house, but the whole 20th century world was a treasure trove of insatiable desires.
 And like Count Dracula, many today are on an endless search for insatiable comforts.

-The drive is a distraction. and we use distractions every day to avoid facing something concerning our interaction with the world.
+The endless search is a distraction. and we use distractions every day to avoid facing ourselves and our interaction with the world.
 Food is the most common choice for distraction.
 How many people do you know who search for the ice cream in the middle of the night and can eat a whole quart?
 In Chinese Medicine, you can stuff your emotions by eating things like ice cream which is damp producing.
 Damp, like a muffler, muffles the emotions.

 Now, the other part that I really loved about the series was the last scene.
 Count Dracula has had an abnormal infatuation with a nun and her family bloodline.
 And why does he have this abnormal infatuation with this nun?
 Because she reflects what he wants.
 In fact, what is really amazing is how brutal he is to this nun as he covets and torments what he desires.

-Very similar to what happens today when someone is faced with change and is not ready to change.
-They become very aggressive, covetous, and tormenting of what presents change.
+Very similar to what happens today when someone sees in another what they covet.
+They become very aggressive, covetous, and tormenting towards this other person.

 What I found amazing in this series, is faced with the truth, Count Dracula accepts the answer and is finally able to do what he has feared the most.
 Well, in the language of the deve, he was one of the few that was able to face himself and gain compassion…self-compassion.

 And it’s only through self-compassion that we can have compassion for others.
 What is the test of your self-compassion meter?
 Listen to what you say to yourself.
 How many times do you criticize yourself?
 How many times do you reward yourself?